KristinaDegtereva/KristinaDegtereva/README.md

-# Hi there 👋, My name is Kristina
+## Hi there 👋, My name is Kristina

-## 💻 Frontend Developer

 *   I'm looking for a job as a frontend developer remotely or in the office
 *   I live in Moscow